-It’s very simple way to invest in property.
+It’s a very simple way to invest in property.

 Investors “crowd” together, each providing a small amount of the money needed to purchase a suitable investment property at a good price, typically an empty or run down property where we can add value through refurbishment.

 We provide the property investment expertise, the contacts and do all the work in finding, purchasing and refurbishing the property, making it easy for you to invest in property, without lifting a finger.
-Just sit back and relax – it’s a true armchair property investment.
+Just sit back and relax – it’s a true armchair property investment fund.

 We have two types of investment models to choose from: an income/capital growth investment model or a pure income-generating model.

 You can invest from just £1,000 with a minimum tie-in period of 12 months.